mbzuai-nlp/qorgau-kaz-ru-safety/README.md

 All data is saved in ```ru_kaz_data```

 - KAZ_RU Security Annotations.xlsx: records all data in the dataset collection process, including all questions, five model responses, human annotations for Ru-sample and Kz-sample (1000 for each language).
-- ru_kz_nine_model_responses.xlsx: all questions and responses of nine models
+- ru_kz_twelve_model_responses.xlsx: all questions and responses of 12 models
 - ru_kz_question_only.xlsx: questions only
 - eval_results: all input and output file of calling openai batch for automatically evaluating binary safety